Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-As an aside we should note that Pears proved the following general existence result.
-Suppose $Z$ is any finite CW-complex, then $Z$ is homotopic to a smooth manifold $Z'$ such that there is an embedding $Z'\hookrightarrow S^{\tilde{m}}$.
+As an aside, we should note that Pears proved the following general existence result.
+Recall, if $Z$ is any finite CW-complex, then $Z$ is homotopic to a smooth manifold $Z'$ such that there is an embedding $Z'\hookrightarrow S^{\widetilde{m}}$ (for $\widetilde{m}$ sufficiently large).

-\begin{thm}[Theorem 4.9 \cite{Pea94}] There exists a smooth function on $\bbR^{\tilde{m}+1}$ with an isolated critical point at the origin such that $\calC(\{0\})\simeq\Sigma Z$. \end{thm}
+\begin{thm}[Theorem 4.9 \cite{Pea94}] There exists a smooth function on $\bbR^{\widetilde{m}+1}$ with an isolated critical point at the origin such that $\calC\big(\{0\}\big)\simeq\Sigma Z$. \end{thm}

-\begin{rem} As said before, it is known there exists co-H-spaces that are not suspensions.
-It is an open problem whether such a space is $\calC(\{0\})$ for a smooth function on $\bbR^{\tilde{m}+1}$ with an isolated critical point at the origin, see \cite[Chapter 7]{CLOT03} for a discussion. \end{rem}
+\begin{rem} As mentioned before, it is known there exists co-H-spaces that are not suspensions.
+It is an open problem whether such a space arises as $\calC\big(\{0\}\big)$ for a smooth function on $\bbR^{\widetilde{m}+1}$ with an isolated critical point at the origin, cf. \cite[Chapter 7]{CLOT03} for a discussion. \end{rem}

-We may now deduce properties of the (co)homology of $\calC(\{x\})$.
+We may now deduce some elementary properties of the (co)homology of $\calC\big(\{x\}\big)$.
 As foreshadowed by the verbiage of our previous statements, we will need to separate the minimum case from our discussion.
 And by the $S$-duality result (Theorem \ref{thm:sduality}), we will need to separate the maximum case from our discussion.
-Since our main application will be in Euclidean $n$-space, we will now assume that $X$ is orientable.
+Since our main application will be in $\bbR^n$, we will now assume that $X$ is orientable.